-When pages are inserted into a drawing, they are automatically named as Page 1, Page 2, and so on in the Page Pane and the Navigator.
-As the page order is changed, the pages are automatically renumbered.
+When pages are inserted into a drawing, they are automatically named as Page 1, Page 2, and so on in the Pages pane and the Navigator.
+As the page order is changed, pages are automatically renumbered.
 However, to easily identify each page, it is recommended to give each page a memorable name.

-- 1) Select a page for renaming in the Pages pane. - 2) Rename the selected page using one of the following methods: - Go to Page on the Menu bar and select Rename Page from the submenu. - Right-click on the selected page in the Pages pane and select Rename Page from the context menu. - 3) In the Rename Page dialog that opens, type a new name for the page and click OK to save.
+- 1) Select a page for renaming in the Pages pane. - 2) Rename the selected page using one of the following methods: - Go to Page on the Menu bar and select Rename Page from the submenu. - Right-click on the selected page in the Pages pane and select Rename Page from the context menu. - Right-click on the page displayed in the Workspace and select Page > Rename Page from the context menu. - 3) In the Rename Page dialog that opens, type a new name for the page and click OK to save.